techouse/sqlite3-to-mysql/README.md

                                   foreign-keys which inhibits the transfer of
                                   foreign keys.
   -X, --without-foreign-keys      Do not transfer foreign keys.
+  -W, --ignore-duplicate-keys     Ignore duplicate keys.
+The default behavior
+                                  is to create new ones with a numerical suffix, e.g. 'exising_key' ->
+                                  'existing_key_1'
   -d, --mysql-database TEXT       MySQL database name  [required] -u, --mysql-user TEXT           MySQL user  [required] -p, --prompt-mysql-password     Prompt for MySQL password